githubpsyche/randomnessstudy/README.txt

-The below describes how to set up your operating system for the program and involves pasting 4 lines into the command prompt in succession.
+The below describes how to set up a MacOS operating system for the program and involves pasting 4 lines into the command prompt in succession.

 At this point you should be able to navigate to my script matrix.py